-Pro President Bush's "comprehensive immigration reform" plan to the question "What Are the Solutions to Illegal Immigration in America?"
+Pro President Bush's "comprehensive immigration reform" plan to the question "Should the Government Allow Immigrants Who Are Here Illegally to Become US Citizens?"

 "One thing that I've spoken about and many others in the administration have talked about over the last year is the need to take a comprehensive approach to the issue of illegal immigration.
 I shouldn't have to remind people this problem has been with us for decades.
 It won't be solved overnight, and it won't be solved with a piecemeal approach.
 What's required is a comprehensive approach.
 And as the President has said, that means stronger border security, effective interior enforcement and a temporary worker program.
 Now, some of this requires further congressional action.
 We need Congress to act if there's going to be a temporary worker program.
 That would be a program that would allow businesses that need foreign workers, because they can't otherwise satisfy their labor needs, to be able to get those workers in a regulated program that gives us visibility into who is coming in, has a secure form of identification, and makes sure that the federal government is able to collect and properly allocate all the necessary taxes. [...]
 But until the problem gets resolved in its entirety, we are going to enforce the law.
 We're going to do it as vigorously as we can.
 We're going to be fair about it, but we're going to be tough about it.
 And again, we want to work with Congress to see if we can come up with a solution that is more comprehensive and addresses everybody's interest in having a fair outcome."

 "Remarks by Secretary of Homeland Security Michael Chertoff, Immigration and Customs Enforcement Assistant Secretary Julie Myers, and Federal Trade Commission Chairman Deborah Platt Majoras at a Press Conference on Operation Wagon Train," Press Room, www.dhs.gov, Dec.
 13, 2006